 Codeless Network Testing

-FlowCODER is a WISIWYG programming framework for prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
+FlowCoder is a WISIWYG framework for prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
 It allows building and decoding packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state and much more.

 FlowCoder includes a visual network programming language, a WYSIWYG IDE and a packet processor.
 A FlowCoder program is a flowchart built from graphical blocks interconnected with software wires.